Eastern Grey Kangaroo

 The kangaroo is recognised all over the world as an Australian icon.

 Looking like a cross between a big bunny rabbit and a furry deer, the eastern grey is one of three species of kangaroo, and the one most likely to be seen close to the east coast.

-Here at Billabong Sanctuary we have several families of these gentle animals roaming free in the park.
-Grab a bagful of seed from the kiosk, start walking down any of the paths, and you will soon have a friendly Roo eating out of your hand.
+Here at Billabong Sanctuary we have several of these gentle animals in Kangaroo Corral.
+Grab a bagful of feed from the Shop, come on in, and you could soon have a friendly roo eating out of your hand.
 If you are lucky, baby joey might peek out of mama’s pouch for a nibble as well.

 Kangaroos belong to the family Macropodidae, a group of marsupial mammals with huge hind feet.
 They range in size from tiny wallabies to enormous kangaroos, all with the same general body form.